tldr-pages/tldr/pages/osx/lldb.md

 `lldb -p {{pid}}`

-- Wait for process to launch and attach to it:
+- Wait for a new process to launch with the given name and attach to it:

 `lldb -w -n {{process_name}}`